-For context, in 2020 the global market for data centre construction was estimated to be worth £15 billion and expected to reach £24 billion by 2027.
-Further, a report published earlier this year by Arcadis highlighted that the UK’s superior cyber security and strategic location made it a ‘prime target’ for data centre investment.
+For context, in 2020 the global market for data center construction was estimated to be worth £15 billion and expected to reach £24 billion by 2027.
+Further, a report published earlier this year by Arcadis highlighted that the UK’s superior cyber security and strategic location made it a ‘prime target’ for data center investment.

 It represents a huge opportunity for the UK construction sector, from designers and contractors through to building component and construction technology suppliers.

-London, which Arcadis highlighted as Europe’s largest data centre market, will see a number of exciting projects commence in the coming years, from a £45.6m Data Centre Campus in Hillingdon to a £19.5m three-storey data centre planned on the site of the former Truman’s Brewery in Tower Hamlets.
+London, which Arcadis highlighted as Europe’s largest data center market, will see a number of exciting projects commence in the coming years, from a £45.6m Data Centre Campus in Hillingdon to a £19.5m three-story data center planned on the site of the former Truman’s Brewery in Tower Hamlets.

 Whilst these projects are at the planning stage, my economics team has also identified other projects further forward in the pipeline in Ealing, West London.
-Tenders have been returned for a £10m data centre scheme at Concord Road and ISG has landed the contractor’s role on the first phase of an £81m data centre scheme in the borough for Vantage Data Centers.
+Tenders have been returned for a £10m data center scheme at Concord Road and ISG has landed the contractor’s role on the first phase of an £81m data center scheme in the borough for Vantage Data Centers.

 Equally, a number of projects are already underway, including the £230m KAO Data Campus in Harlow and the £600m Union Park Scheme in Hayes.
 Essentially these sizeable investments are all part of an effort to keep up with the desire for affordable, plentiful data as work, rest and play moves further online.

-That’s just the tip of the iceberg, in a country that is embracing data centre construction to satisfy current and future national and international consumption.
+That’s just the tip of the iceberg, in a country that is embracing data center construction to satisfy current and future national and international consumption.

 With new projects being announced almost daily, it’s the perfect time for contractors to explore the large number of opportunities arising within this lucrative niche.
 With the market only set to grow, you need to position yourself now to grab a piece of the action.